-Duties to inform.
-It can be argued that it is not as clear that the duties to inform - disclose sustainability information - also expresses charter rights.
-Still, CSRD does not hide its rights dimension.
+Of course, this is not sufficient to establish that the duties to inform about sustainability matters in e.g. the CSRD protects rights protected under the EU Charter or European Convention on Human rights.
+However, the CSRD does not hide its rights dimension.
 Recital 14 diagnoses an "accountability deficit" that impedes communities and civil-society actors from holding undertakings to account for impacts on people and the environment; recital 31 instructs standard-setters to align due-diligence disclosure with the UN Guiding Principles on Business and Human Rights; recital 49 requires that future standards capture information linked to the European Convention, the International Bill of Human Rights and the Charter itself.